skunnavakkam/skunnavakkam.github.io/content/notebook/cool_proofs_from_ma55.md.md

 We then should show that for $e_x, e_y \in S$, such that $x * e_x = x$ and $e_y * y = y$, $e_x = e_y$.
 This is trivial, using the same setup as the previous proof.

 Then, since the operation $*$ maps from $S \to S$, it is closed by definition, and the existence of an inverse is given.
 Thus, $(S, *)$ is a group.

+## (HW 2, Problem 9)

+> Given some prime $p$, let $H \subset S_p$ be a subgroup of the set of permutations of $p$ elements.
+Show that if $H$ contains an arbitrary transposition $(ij), i \neq j$ and the p-cycle $(12\ldots p)$, then $H = S$.
+Furthermore, show that this does not hold if $p$ is not prime.

+*This proof was helped by Aaron Zhou at Caltech.*

+We first show that $H = S_p$ for prime $p$.
+WLOG, $j > i$.
+Then, let $a = j - i$ be the "size" of the transposition.
+It is clear that any transposition of size $a$ can be achieved by composing one transposition and as many p-cycles as needed.
+We now aim to show that any transposition can be achieved from a transposition of size $a$ and the cycle.

+Moving an element from index $t$ to index $s$ is very elementary.
+We can always find some $n$ such that $n \cdot a \equiv s - t \pmod{p}$.
+Thus, we construct the first part of the operation by applying $n$ transpositions to the element at index $t$ until it is swapped with the element at index $s$.
+This places the element at index $s$ at index $s - a$.
+We then apply $n - 1$ transpositions to this element, in the other direction, to place it at index $t$.
+It can be shown that this constitues a transposition $(ts)$, since the chained transpositions "touch" each element twice, once in each direction.
+Given all arbitrary transpositions $(ij)$, which we have shown can be achieved from a single specific transposition and a p-cycle, it is simple to show that any permutation can be achieved.

+Based on this, it is simple to show that if $p$ is not prime, then this is not possible.
+This is because if $a | p$, then you can only move elements to $n \cdot a \pmod{p}$, but since $a | p$, this means you can only move elements to indices that are multiples of $a$.
+Thus, some indices are always inaccessible by this transposition.